Melania Trump May Stay In NYC Permanently, Nixing Move To White House [Report]

 “She is very much embracing the role and responsibilities of first lady.”

-This would mean Melania Trump would appear for formal events, galas, and dinners that the President of the United States traditionally hosts or attends with foreign leaders.
+This would mean Melania Trump would appear at formal events, galas, and dinners that the President of the United States traditionally hosts or attends with foreign leaders.
 The first lady is always present for those engagements and Melania is ready to make those commitments when needed.

 In the meantime, Mrs. Trump is making progress on assembling her own White House staff.
 The first lady has reportedly hired longtime friend and renown NYC event planner, Stephanie Winston Wolkoff.
-She has an impressive resume with working as a special events planner for Vogue and as a fashion director for Lincoln Center.
+She has an impressive resume with working as a special events planner for Vogue and as a fashion director for the Lincoln Center.
 Additionally, Wolkoff has solid “roots” in the fashion industry.
-She’s been known to stage the Met Gala and helped to organize President Trump’s inaugural balls and dinners.
+She’s been known to stage the Met Gala and helped organize President Trump’s inaugural balls and dinners.

 Melania Trump may not move into White House at all: report https://t.co/5AZaJ1H0zC pic.twitter.com/txT7KjhU0v